Import & change map data

 - Use the preview pane to ensure your data has imported correctly.

 - Click Next.
-Next to "This data does not contain latitude/longitude information," check the box.
+Next to "This dataset does not contain latitude/longitude information," check the box.

 - Click Next.
 Choose "Addresses are broken into multiple fields."